tkforbes/XCSoarData/README.md

 ## What is this?

 This repository contains a configuration for XCSoar.
-It is a convenient restore point or starting point for the configuration of a Kobo-based device already running XCSoar.
-This configuration will not install XCSoar.
-You have to do that first.
+It is a convenient restore point or starting point for the configuration of a device already running XCSoar.
+This configuration will not install XCSoar; you have to do that first.
 The proceedure is not described here.

 ## xcsoar-version